 Very rare to find these especially with original box and instructions.

 In good condition, light use.
-Includes: Original box, original instructions, 7x Western Arms .22 reusable blowback cartridges.
+Includes: Original box, copy of original instructions, 7x light use Western Arms .22 reusable blowback cartridges.

 We ship internationally .
 Please ask for a shipping quote: email@example.com

 PFC Primer caps: €8.85 / £8.50 per box (1 box = 100 PFC caps) These are required to make the bang and smoke.

 The AR-7 Explorer is a semi-automatic firearm in

 .22 Long Rifle caliber developed from the AR-5 that was adopted by the U.S. Air